microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/PlusCP.md

+# PlusCP function

-# function PlusCP(a : ComplexPolar, b : ComplexPolar) : ComplexPolar
+`function PlusCP(a : ComplexPolar, b : ComplexPolar) : ComplexPolar`

 ## Summary
 Returns the sum of two inputs of type `ComplexPolar`.